EntityGraphQL/EntityGraphQL/README.md

 var theRealPrice = compiledResult.Execute<decimal>(myPropertyInstance);
 ```

+# Versioning

+We do our best to follow [Semantic Versioning](https://semver.org):

+Given a version number `MAJOR.MINOR.PATCH`, an increment in:

+- `MAJOR` version is when we make incompatible API changes,
+- `MINOR` version is when we add functionality in a backwards compatible manner, and
+- `PATCH` version is when we make backwards compatible bug fixes.

 # Contribute & Join the Development

 Please do.
 Pull requests are very welcome.
 See the open issues for bugs or features that would be useful.